Orthogonal Edge Routing

 EdgeGroupRouterStage Adds support for edge/port grouping, i.e., bus-style edge routing.

-GroupNodeRouterStage Adds support for routing so-called inter-edges, i.e., edges that cross group node boundaries in a hierarchically organized graph.
+GroupNodeRouterStage Adds support for routing so-called inter-edges, i.e., edges that cross group node boundaries in a grouped graph.

 PatchRouterStage Increases routing performance by decomposing the graph.